dzmitry-lahoda/lahoda-eth/lahoda-eth/categorization.md

 In case of category is new write here, until solid category arises.

+Strong pro overlay heuristic is that overlay is what essectiary you want to be merged to source.
+For example addition to Wikipedia are such.

 ## Leaf

 Write single leaf name as if it can be folder name.